OpenINF/openinf-util-types/README.md

 <a name="isPromise"></a>

 ## isPromise(value) ⇒ <code>boolean</code>
-Determines if value is actually a Promise.
+Determines if value is actually of type `Promise`.

 **Kind**: global function